rohanza/django-serializers/README.md

         def full_name(self):
             return self.first_name + ' ' + self.last_name

 You can serialize arbitrary objects using the `Serializer` class.
-Objects are serialized into dictionaries, containing key value pairs of any instance attributes on the object:
+Objects are serialized into dictionaries, containing key value pairs of any non-private instance attributes on the object:

     >>> from serializers import Serializer
     >>> person = Person('john', 'doe', 42)